Melbourne Dumpling Walking Tour

 Melbourne has no shortage of restaurants and bars that are worth checking out.
-It is a foodie city after all, and the diversity of Melbourne is reflected in its food.
+It's a foodie city after all, and the diversity of Melbourne is reflected in its food.

 You’ll find Italian food in Carlton, modern cuisine down Chapel Street in Prahran and trendy restaurants and bars in St Kilda and Fitzroy.
 That’s not to mention the CBD, which is filled with every type of cuisine you can imagine as well as rooftop bars and new food combinations.